TheFools/TF/README.md

 lab3part1
+Hawlitschek, F., Notheisen, B., Teubner, T., The limits of trust-free systems: A literature review on blockchain technology and trust in the sharing economy Electronic Commerce Research and Applications Volume 29, May - June 2018, Pages 50-63
 Question | Answer
 -------------------|------------------
 Summarize the papers in a few sentences.
 Do not just copy the abstract or conclusion.| the use of conceptualization,trust-free systems ,blockchain technology can help us to disolve the issue of trust  in the sharing econoomy